Modern Slavery Statement Financial Year 2022

 2. About Cubico

 Covering the entire energy chain, from development, construction and operation, we add clean energy to local electricity grids, thereby decreasing the world’s reliance on more carbon-intensive coal and natural gas.
-We are acutely aware of the role we have as ESG stewards in ensuring that our investments meet best practice standards and operating to high ethical standards is central to our organisation.

 3. Risk Assessment